Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 — **Initial Function** —

-As an initial function in Python is created, a manual test is carried out.
+As an initial function in Python is created, a testing is carried out.

 - Set up *app.py* file and test it by creating `test function` to see if "This is testing" message appears on the page<br>
 [Test Function](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-function.png) / [Test Function Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-function-result.png) &#40;The message is displayed so the function works properly&#41;

 — **Connection with Database** —

-The connection between the App and MongoDB Atlas is set up so a manual test is carried out.
+The connection between the App and MongoDB Atlas is set up so a testing is carried out.

 - `render_template` function is imported to render HTML document when the function is run.
 A variable called *recipes* is created to retrieve the data from *recipes collection*.
 Each data in *recipes collection* is retrieved by using Jinja templating language on `index.html`<br>
 [Connecting Function](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-db-connection.png) / [Data in Database](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-db-db.png) / [Connecting Function Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-db-connection-result.png) &#40;All the data in recipes collection is displayed so the App and database are connected properly&#41;

 — **Base Template** —

-The base template for HTML is created so a test is carried out.
+The base template for HTML is created so a testing is carried out.

 - Create `base.html` that contains all main references to external files and third-party libraries for CSS and JavaScript that are used across the entire website.
 Block keyword is required to show the contents of child documents<br>
 [Base Template](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-base-template.png) / [Base Template Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-base-template-result.png) &#40;All the contents of parent and child documents are displayed so the base template works properly&#41;

 — **Register Function & Form** —

-Register function and form are created so a test is carried out.
+Register function and form are created so a testing is carried out.

 - Create `register.html` that contains a form to store first time user in *users collection* in *baking_recipe* database to create a unique account.
 Create a function in `app.py` with POST method with a condition for any usernames, which are not in the database, to be stored in the database.
 If users already exist in the data, users are led back to register page with a notification.<br>
 [Register Function](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-register.png) / [Register Form](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-register-form.png) / [Register Function Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-register-result.png) / [Register Failure](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-register-failure.png) &#40;If there is no username exists in the database, the function stores username & password and if there is, it leads back to register page so the function and the form works properly&#41;

 — **Login, Logout Function & Form** —

-Login function and form are created so a test is carried out.
+Login function and form are created so a testing is carried out.

 - Create `login.html` that contains a form, which takes a username and password.
 If username and password match with the data in the database, users are led to *Profile* page where they have an option to create and post a recipe as well as to see all of their recipes with Edit and Delete functions.
 Create a function in `app.py` with POST method and the function checks both input and the data in the database for authentification.
 If username and&#47;or password is incorrect, users are led back to login page with a notification.<br>
 Logout function is created in `app.py` that when users logout, it removes *session* so they do not see a link to *Profile* page and they cannot even access the page by putting `profile/<username>` on URL.<br>